MULTIMEDIA------- SOUND ABOUT CV

 Site-specific

-Converting analog spaces is a site-specific meditative environment, developed for the group exhibition Rozptyl.
+Converting analog spaces is a site-specific audiovisual environment, developed for the group exhibition Rozptyl.
 Representing a landscape formed by glitches and errors, merging with the actual space of the Azyl House building on Karpatská 24, in Bratislava.
-How do we inhabit the virtual landscapes and how do these landscapes affect our actual landscape?
+It is a developing concept that is exploring relations between physical and virtual spaces and translating these observations into audio-visual spatial compositions.

 I fly above the scarred land